Gertobin11/the_vinyl_hub/manual_testing.md

 3. See Below

-4. These can be seen from the same test as they are purely visual, you can see on the banner underneath the navbar that theres 15% off for registered users and the shopping bag icon is counting the grand total see image below
+4. These can be seen from the same test as they are purely visual, you can see on the banner underneath the navbar that theres 15% off for registered users and the shopping bag icon is counting the grand total see image below.
+I checked this in real time where I was logged out , and was charged full price then logged in and it popped up in my screen the discount as soon as I had logged in

 ![user stories 3 & 4](media/navbar-feature.png)